Skip to main content

 How should I use Mounjaro?

-You should follow the directions on your prescription label carefully and ask your pharmacist or doctor to explain any part you do not understand.
+You should read the Instructions for Use carefully and ask your pharmacist or doctor to explain any part you do not understand.
 It is important to use this medicine exactly as directed.
 Do not take more or less of it or more often than your doctor prescribes.

 Mounjaro is a pre-filled pen injected under the skin (subcutaneously).

-Your doctor will usually start you on a low dose, which will be gradually increased, but not more than once every 4 weeks.
+Your healthcare provider will usually start you on a low dose, which will be gradually increased, but not more than once every 4 weeks.

-You may change the day of the week you use this medicine as long as there is at least three days between doses.
+You may change the day of the week you use this medicine as long as there are at least three days between doses.

 You may give insulin in the same area as this medicine, but they should not be given right next to each other.
 Do not mix insulin and Mounjaro in the same injection.